lockeandco/lockeandco/content/recipes/summer_cocktail.md

   * Lemon slice (or Peach if in season!)
 preparation: |+
   1. Mix the Rye ginger beer and club soda in mixing glass.
+  2. Stir and pour over ice
-  2. Add a splash of lemon juice and garnish with lemon wedge.
+  3. Add a splash of lemon juice and garnish with lemon (or peach) wedge.

 tags:
   - ginger beer